 Meanwhile, you continue to do the work you were hired for to the best of your ability.
 Because doing it any other way (i.e. slacking off and choosing to produce mediocre work) is an insult both to your capabilities as a performer and to your employer's trust in you.

 Excellence is divisive in an organization where mediocrity rules.
-But realize that you can only do so much to fit in or to try and change the culture before you yourself are tainted.
-Better to find a company where your skills and your drive can be appreciated.
+Realize that you can only do so much to fit in or to try and change the culture before you yourself are tainted.
+It's better to find a company where your skills and your drive can be appreciated.
 And where, instead of worrying about colleagues stabbing you in the back, you work with people who have your back.